OxfordRSE/website/content/page/people.md

 group](https://www.cs.ox.ac.uk/activities/compbio/) within the [Department of Computer Science](https://www.cs.ox.ac.uk/) at the University of Oxford.

-He is interested in particle-based numerical methods, Bayesian inference and developing robust and reliable research software.
+He is interested in modelling and simulation, particle-based methods, Bayesian inference and developing robust and reliable research software.
 Through this work he has authored or contributed to a number of research software projects, including [Aboria](https://github.com/martinjrobins/Aboria), [Chaste](http://www.cs.ox.ac.uk/chaste/), [PINTS](https://github.com/pints-team/pints),